henrywu2019/BentoML/docs/source/deployment/aws_sagemaker.rst

     }

-After deploy to Sagemaker, use `bentoml sagemaker get` to return and display the latest status and other information about the deployment
+After deploy to Sagemaker, use `kappa sagemaker get` to return and display the latest status and other information about the deployment

 .. code-block:: bash

-    > bentoml sagemaker get my-first-sagemaker-deployment
+    > kappa sagemaker get my-first-sagemaker-deployment

     {
       "namespace": "dev",